-Jacqueline specialises in Georgian history and art.
-She is an experienced adviser and consultant for museums, historic buildings and film (see Consultant) including Wilton’s Music Hall and JMW Turner’s villa, Sandycombe Lodge in Twickenham.
-She was the research consultant for Mike Leigh’s award-winning feature film Mr. Turner (2014) and is now working on his next film Peterloo.
+Jacqueline specialises in eighteenth and early nineteenth century British History and Art.
+She is an experienced adviser and consultant for museums, historic buildings and film (see Consultant).
+She was the historical and art historical consultant on Mike Leigh’s award-winning feature film Mr. Turner (2014) and is currently working on his next film Peterloo.
 She also advised Number 9 Films on their forthcoming Colette biopic.

 For all upcoming events and news click here.